 Community Connections - Museum ToursWith the Community Connections Program, Education Staff work year round with community partners to customize free tours and projects so that each group can have a unique experience at the Philadelphia Museum of Art.
 Each tour and workshop is planned in collaboration to introduce community groups to the museum’s history, its mission and permanent collection while being reflective of the interests and activities of the community organization.
 All programs address inquiry based learning and critical thinking skills as guidelines.

-Teen ProgramsThe Philadelphia Museum of Art offers various teen programs and internships designed to work with a small group of sophomore, junior, or seniors from schools throughout the Philadelphia region.
+Teen ProgramsThe Philadelphia Museum of Art offers various programs for teens throughout the Philadelphia region.
 Each program is designed to inspire, mentor, and prepare those selected students for leadership roles and further study in the visual arts.
-Internship opportunities for high-school students nurture professional development and foster growth of the museum profession.

 Learn More >>